What precautions are you taking during COVID?

 I apply a light hand in editing.
 I try to keep the integrity of the original photos, but I may adjust the lighting, crop images, or remove boogers if need be.

-Family Film sessions are the best gift that you could gift yourself and your family.
-This is where your memories come alive.
-These 3-4 hour sessions may sound overwhelming, but I swear that they're not—scout's honor.
+DITL film sessions are typically 4 hour sessions.
+It may sound overwhelming at first, but I swear that they're not—scout's honor.
 Through these sessions, I capture the beauty and chaos of your family's ordinary day.
 This is where the simple, honest moments shine.
 Like the moment she reaches out to touch your cheek.
 The way he cracks up when you say that one word.
 The way he looks at your when you don't know he's looking at you.

-Think of me as a close friend that tags along with your family as I follow you through your routines (snuggling, laughing, cooking, playing) that are meaningful for your family .
+Please think of me as a friend that tags along with your family as I follow you through your routines (snuggling, laughing, cooking, playing) that are meaningful for your family.

-Included with each package are a consultation, 4 hour session coverage, 20+ high-resolution images delivered by digital download, and a highly edited 3–4 minute film set to thoughtfully hand selected, licensed music.
+Each package includes a consultation, 4 hour session coverage, 20+ high-resolution images delivered by digital download, and a highly edited 3–4 minute film set to thoughtfully selected licensed music.

-What can I expect from a typical Family Film session?
+What can I expect from a typical Day in the Life film session?

-Portrait Films celebrate everyday milestones, 1-2 minutes at a time—like little intimate time capsules that you'll want to revisit.
-They focus on 1 person and a specific time in their life.
-These abbreviated films are perfect for newborns, graduates, birth days..basically any finite time that you would like to memorialize.
-The same basic description of a Family Film applies here.
+Portrait films celebrate everyday milestones, 1-2 minutes at a time—like little intimate time capsules that you'll want to revisit.
+They focus on one person and a specific time in their life.
+These abbreviated films are perfect for newborns, graduates, birthdays...basically any finite time you would like to memorialize.
+The same basic description of a Day in the Life film applies here.
 No scripts, no props, no posing

-What's involved in editing family films (or videos)?
+What's involved in editing family films/video?
 Why does it cost more than photos?

-Editing family videos is more labor intensive than editing photos, but it is so worth it!
+Editing family videos is more labor-intensive than editing photos, but it is so worth it!
 After our session, I cull, edit, and arrange video clips in a way that is cohesive and best narrates your story.
-I also fine tune audio for each individual clip (for eg., I may enhance soft, little voices or remove distracting background noise).
+I also fine-tune audio for each clip (e.g., I may enhance soft, little voices or remove distracting background noise).
 My favorite part of the editing process is finding the perfect song to reflect your family.
-That can sometimes take an entire day...or two...and I may have to edit the song if it's too long or repetitive.
-Another factor that accounts for its price is that licensed music can be as much as $200 for a single use which means that I will not be reusing that song for anyone else without repurchasing it (which I normally don't do).
+That can sometimes take an entire day or two.
+And I may have to edit the song if it's too long or repetitive.
+Another factor that accounts for its price is that licensed music can be as much as $200 for a single-use, which means that I will not be reusing that song for anyone else without repurchasing it (which I usually don't do).

 What should I wear for the session?

-I check in with all my families a week prior to the session to discuss details and to answer any questions that they may have.
-In case of illness, I appreciate a 2 days notice and I will do my best to accommodate your plans when rescheduling.
-Likewise, if I or any member of my family falls ill, I do expect the same courtesy from my client-families as well.
-Outdoor shoots are weather permitting and if weather is questionable, I will be in close contact the days before and on the morning of the shoot.
+I check in with all my families a week before the session to discuss details and answer any questions.
+In case of illness, I appreciate a two days notice, and I will do my best to accommodate your plans when rescheduling.
+Likewise, if I or any member of my family falls ill, I expect the same courtesy from my client-families.
+Outdoor shoots are weather permitting, and if the weather is questionable, I will be in close contact the days before and on the morning of the shoot.
 Please note that retainers to secure a session are non-refundable.